amartadey/tkinter-colors/README.md

-# 🎨 Tinker Colors Chart
+# 🎨 Tkinter Colors Chart

 This project displays a collection of colors dynamically fetched from a JSON file and rendered in an interactive grid.
 Clicking on a color name copies it to the clipboard.